bartbruninx/SecureX-Umbrella-Brandwatch/README.md

 4. Click on **IMPORT**.

-5. Next we need to enter some variables in order for this workflow to run proberly.
+5. Next we need to enter some variables in order for this workflow to run properly.
 You can either click on **RUN** in the top right and fill in all the variables, or you can alternatively also do that in the right global properties pane.

 ![](screenshots/input_vars.png)